vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 - **Electronics** generates the most revenue and the most return loss ($166K), making it the single highest-impact category for intervention
 - **Fashion** has the highest return rate at **8.05%**, suggesting expectation mismatch is likely a stronger issue than product defect volume alone
 - **Return-related loss is broader than a simple 80/20 product story**: several products show severe leakage, but loss is not concentrated enough to support a clean “few bad SKUs explain everything” narrative
 - **Customer risk and customer financial impact are not the same thing**: the most extreme returners are not the largest source of total loss
-- The **High Risk** segment is ally extreme, but the much larger **Moderate Risk** segment drives most total return loss through scale, accounting for **57.2%** of leakage
+- The **High Risk** segment is notably extreme, but the much larger **Moderate Risk** segment drives most total return loss through scale, accounting for **57.2%** of leakage

 ---